OTUSOFE365025/project-group-25-crn-45740/ADD Iteration 3.md

 * **Secondary Driver:** Constraint
   * Scenario: The adapter must run within the existing Application Server Cluster without requiring new hardware.

-## Step 2: Establish Goal By Selecting Drivers
-* Addressing the QA-7 quality attribute scenario: A new academic database is added via GraphQL without changing the core system.

 ## Step 3: Choose one or more elements of the system to refine
 * **Database Cluster**
   * Add an adapter pattern using GraphQL to allow for interoperability and the ability to implement new databases without changing the core system